Friday, July 09, 2010

 Author Mark Ovenden's 2 British cats,Yin and Yang sleep amidst piles of Metro paraphernalia, lucky ducks.

 Londoner Mark visited Paris on a school trip.
-He wanted to stay in the underground but his teachers insisted on the Eiffel Tower and the Louvre so he had to move back to Paris and write this book and we're very lucky for it.
+He wanted to stay in the underground but his teachers insisted on the Eiffel Tower and the Louvre so he had to move back to Paris and wrote this book.
+We're very lucky for it.

 This is my Metro map covered in scotch tape and marked up to a fair thee well.
 I refuse to leave home without it.